Enhancing Screen Time Identification in Children with a Multi-View Vision Language Model and Screen Time Tracker: Method

 \subsubsection{Conceptual Rationale for Multi-View Vision Language Model}

-In the screen exposure scenarios, multi-view image processing could be beneficial in several aspects.
-For instance, when screens are only partially captured, multi-view images may provide complementary data from different parts of the screen, enabling deep learning models to better understand and integrate the screen's various structural components.
+As shown in Fig. \ref{flow_chart}, due to the motion of children during an screen event, the egocentric image stream usually includes views at various angles to the electronic screen.
+In the screen exposure scenarios, Multi-View image processing could be beneficial in several aspects.
+For instance, when screens are only partially captured, Multi-View images may provide complementary data from different parts of the screen, enabling deep learning models to better understand and integrate the screen's various structural components.
 Additionally, in cases of low-quality images, such as those that are blurry, it is challenging for deep learning models to classify the images.
-Utilizing multi-view images allows the model to synthesize features from various perspectives, thereby enhancing feature representation and improving classification accuracy.
+Utilizing Multi-View images allows the model to synthesize features from various perspectives, thereby enhancing feature representation and improving classification accuracy.
 To identify the existence of electronic screens, it is essential to consider the spatial relationships among static objects like TVs, computers, windows, walls, and shelves.
 These objects maintain consistent spatial relationships in the real world, which are reflected in 2D images based on perspective principles.
 To capitalize on these features and their spatial interrelations, we employed a vision transformer coupled with a language model.
 This approach leveraged the model's capability to explore long-range dependencies in text descriptions and image processing.